 Subwatersheds of the Merrimack River within the Greater Lowell region

 While the entire Greater Lowell region falls within the Merrimack watershed, its nine communities share different subwatersheds.
 Subwatersheds are classified by the U.S. Geological Survey at different, nested scales using the Hydrological Unit Classification (HUC) system.
-At a HUC8 level, the Greater Lowell region comprises three subwatersheds within the Merrimack River watershed, along with a small portion of the Ipswich River subwatershed.
+At a HUC8 level, the Greater Lowell region comprises three subwatersheds within the Merrimack River watershed: the Merrimack, Concord and Nashua Rivers; along with a small portion of the Ipswich River subwatershed (part of the North Coastal watershed).
+The Massachusetts Department of Conservation and Recreation list 28 major watersheds in the commonwealth, of which six are located in the Greater Lowell region: Merrimack, Nashua, Sudbury-Assabet-Concord (SuAsCo), Shawsheen, Ipswich, and Mystic Rivers.

-- Billerica: Concord, Merrimack, and a small portion of the Ipswich River subwatershed
+- Wilmington: Ipswich, Shawsheen, and small portion of the Mystic River

 Tributaries of the Merrimack River within the Greater Lowell region

-There are several major tributaries (e.g., streams, brooks, or rivers) to the Merrimack.
-The major tributaries within the Greater Lowell region are:
+There are additional major tributaries (e.g., streams, brooks, or rivers) to the Merrimack.
+The additional major tributaries within the Greater Lowell region are:

 - Beaver Brook: Lowell, Billerica, Westford